inBeat/inbeat-website/content/top-influencers/instagram/wellness/south-korea/_index.md

 ---
-title: Top 10 Wellness Instagram Influencers In South Korea In 2023
+title: Top 10 Wellness Instagram Influencers In South Korea In 2024
 description: >-
-  Find top wellness Instagram influencers in South Korea in 2023.
-Most popular hashtags: #wellness #yoga #fashion.
+  Find top wellness Instagram influencers in South Korea in 2024.
+Most popular hashtags: #wellness #fitness #skincare.
 platform: Instagram
-hits: 8
+hits: 15
-text_top: Discover the most popular Instagram profiles on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: inBeat holds 8 Instagram influencers like this in South Korea for you to connect with.
+text_bottom: Our platform holds 15 Instagram influencers like this in South Korea for you to connect with.
 profiles:
   - username: "anachoii"
     fullname: >-